 Directive, Contingency, Attribution, and Impact Feedback

-The Center for Creative Leadership divides feedback four ways, but it’s significantly different from the constructive feedback model we went over earlier.
+The Center for Creative Leadership divides feedback four ways, but it’s significantly different from the constructive feedback model.
 While that model is useful for managers who need to keep their comments grounded in specific issues and pointed toward the future, this one offers several ways you might frame the same issue.
 Managers can choose which one will be more effective in getting through to a particular employee.

-This essentially means telling a team member what you’d like them to do, so as a manager, you should already be comfortable with it.
+This essentially means telling a team member what you’d like them to do.
+As a manager, you should already be comfortable with it.

 Positive directive feedback: “Your work looks solid!
 Go ahead and send it through the pipeline!”

 Negative directive feedback: “I think you should start giving your work a final pass to check for errors before you send it for review.”

 Contingency feedback takes the form of if/then statements, wherein you show what the future consequences of a behavior will be.
 If you struggle with having difficult conversations with employees, this technique is particularly useful.
 It allows you to lay out a situation in terms of simple cause and effect, instead of assigning blame.